What is schistosomiasis?

 - bladder cancer

-- increased risk of sexually transmitted diseases like HIV
+- increased risk of sexually transmitted diseases such as HIV

 Schistosome species and distributions